Inflectra/rapise-framework-examples/SpiraFriendlyWithRvlAndUserLib/README.md

 2. Framework should be flexible.
 Later it should be easy to add more tests for other operations (multiplication, division, square root).
 3. The test set should be locale-neutral.
 Calculator displays output in locale-specific manner (so, depending on it the result of `9999+1` may be printed as `10000`, `10 000`, `10 000.0`, `10 000,0`, `10.000,0`).
 We need a function that reads the result of calculation (`GetCalcResult`).
 This function should be accessible from any test.
 4. Each test case should be able to start the AUT and then close it.
 However, if AUT is running, it should attach to existing instance.
 The logic for launching and closing an AUT should be in the RVL.
-5. We need to be able to execute whole test set as well as separate test case and a piece of it.
+5. We need to be able to execute whole test set, separate test case or just few rows form any RVL.

 ## Test Framework Structure
-Let's see how master test file structure looks from within Rapise:
+Let's see how master test file structure looks in Rapise:
 ![Structure](Images/TestFrameworkStructure.png)

 1. It contains an AUT link.
 So you may call a calculator by double-clicking on it.

 2. It contains a library "CommonUtils".
 The library is automatically loaded when test or any of the sub-tests are executed.
 The library also enables common functions, objects and triggers (`TestPrepare`/`TestFinish`)

 3. Framework code itself.
 There are number of uses for this code.
-In our case the root test of the Framework itself is an RVL script that:
+In our case it is an RVL script that:

-   + Runs sub-tests one-by-one
+   + Runs sub-tests one-by-one.
+You may use it to execute whole test set directly.

    + Defines `TestPrepare` and `TestFinish` logic to launch a calculator and to close it afterwards.

 4. Sub-Tests are referenced form the parent test.

    + So double-click would open the sub-test.

-   + We may drag&drop them into main RVL script to insert execution logic
+   + We may drag&drop them into main RVL script to insert execution logic.

    + Another option is to quickly execute specific sub-test using context menu:

      ![Play Subtest](Images/SubTestPlay.png)

 5. There are 3 tabs in the root test for the following purposes:

    + `RVL`: The place where we execute sub-tests one-by-one.
-It is useful for development, when you don't want to schedule full execution of sub-tests using Spira and want to quickly luch an array of tests.
+It is useful for development.
+You may want to quickly luch an array of tests instead of scheduling full execution using Spira.

    + `TestPrepare`: In this sample, it is called by the CommonUtils library before execution and launches Calculator instance (or attaches to existing one).